 How We Reached 50% Sales Growth by Setting Up the Right Sales Operations

-A few months ago, I got a call from the CEO of a service boutique company.
-He was very nervous about the fact that his company doesn’t have any sales procedures, and they have had a difficult time selling since they launched a new service.
+A few months ago, I got a call from the CEO of a service boutique company -- he was nervous that his company did not have any sales procedures in place.
+Because of this, they had a difficult time making sales since they launched their new service.

 “Now we need to FOCUS on SALES,” said the CEO.

-From the instant we met, we recognized that there was much work to do.
+From the moment our teams met, we recognized the amount of work we had to do.

-The company had no sales procedures or sales funnel.
+The company did not have sales procedures or a sales funnel in place.

-All employees had unclear roles, and everyone was doing everything.
-No one had clear responsibilities because the CEO or the COO were allocating the tasks without regard to their context.
+The roles of the employees were unclear — everyone was doing everything.
+No one had clear responsibilities as the CEO and COO were allocating tasks regardless of their context.

-The company had no CRM at the beginning.
-They tried to manage the CRM but didn’t know how to implement their strategy with it — which happens a lot.
+In the beginning, the company had no CRM.
+They added and tried to manage a CRM but didn’t know how to implement their strategy with it — this happens a lot.

-All employees, including the management, couldn’t differentiate between Marketing, Pre-sales, Sales, Customer Success, and finance.
-Also, they didn’t use those terms or even conscious of them.
+All company employees, including management, were unable to differentiate between Marketing, Pre-sales, Sales, Customer Success, and Finance.
+Additionally, they didn’t use those terms nor were they even conscious of them.

-It’s important to say that we at Scaleops brought our terms and definitions from the tech industry.
-We often work with service companies and train them to work like a start-up.
+It is important to note that we, at Scaleops, brought our terms and definitions from the tech industry.
+Often when we work with service companies we train them to work like a start-up.

 The First Week of Establishing a Robust Sales Operations

-We decided to work together this time and make it as their main project.
+We decided to work together and make this their main goal.
 We defined the KPI’s and weekly targets we wish to achieve, and I started with building their sales operations, and sales funnel as follows: